 The reality is the author is not usually the best person to write their own book’s description.
 As the author it’s difficult because we are too close to our own work.

-However, through this trial and error effort, I’ve learned a few things, such as:
+Through trial and error, I’ve learned a few things, such as:

 How to Write The Best Book Description Ever